 With the Big Data Tools plugin you can monitor your Spark jobs.

 Create a connection to a Spark server

-In the Big Data Tools window, click and select Spark Monitoring.
+In the Big Data Tools window, click and select Spark under the Monitoring section.
 The Big Data Tools Connection dialog opens.

 The Big Data Tools Connection dialog opens.